 Bowman stared down.
 Other wooden boxes showed among the loose earth and stones.
 Probably more than sixty tank rounds were hidden in this single cache.
 Rounds destined for tanks that could outshoot the light armour the South Vietnamese had boldly sent into Laos.
 Nobody had imagined that the North Vietnamese would deploy heavy tanks among these highlands.
 Somebody at MACV – America’s headquarters in Saigon – or the Vietnamese general staff was in for a shock, guilty of a monstrous miscalculation.

-‘ Why dump them in this remote valley?’ pondered Binh whose knowledge of the mountain log trails rivalled Ky’s.
+‘ Why dump them up in this remote valley?’ reflected Binh, whose knowledge of the mountain log trails rivalled Ky’s.

-‘ Funny there’s no sign of wheel tracks,’ said Bowman looking at the scrub grass for some distance from the fresh spoil. ‘ They would have needed a crane.
-Those boxes must weigh at least two-hundred pounds.’
+‘ Odd there’s no sign of wheel tracks,’ said Bowman looking with a sapper’s professional eye at the scrub grass for some distance around the fresh spoil. ‘ They would have needed a crane to spread the cargo quickly when unloading.
+Each of those boxes must weigh at least two-hundred pounds.’

-‘ Among these highlands you’ve two choices, Andy; wait until the ground is dry, then use a lot of manpower.’
+‘ Among these highlands you’ve two choices, Andy; wait until the ground is dry or use a lot of manpower.’

 ‘ Bring the loads up at night, bury them here, then once required, porter them somewhere handier.
-Complicated way to supply an armoured force – flexible though slow – save there’s not one clue left behind that anyone was in this valley.
-Mind, Binh, if trucks made it up here, so can tanks. ’
+Complicated way to supply an armoured force – inflexible and slow – but there’s not one clue left behind that anyone was in this valley.
+On the other hand, if trucks made it up here, so can tanks. ’

-‘ There’s no sign of any tracks along the whole valley.
+‘ Not a sign of tank tracks either.
 We’ll have to look at all the air recon photos taken during the dry season last year.
-They swept up afterwards with great care.’
+Though, you may prove right.’
 For several seconds Binh contemplated the foggy valley. ‘ No easy task.
 Nor exactly good tank country.

-‘ That’s what the French believed about the Ardennes in nineteen-forty.’
-Bowman tested the firmness of the ground with his jungle boot smeared with orange mud. ‘ There’s a reason to cache heavy tank rounds among these particular hills.’
-A glance at the colonel’s absorbed face confirmed they were asking themselves exactly the same question. ‘ All the main passes from Laos towards Danang and Hue are roughly the same distance from here – about a hundred kilometres – and the NVA’s large base areas are about the same distance north.
-This dump was ready for something big.
+‘ Mind, Binh, let’s not forget, that’s what the French believed about the Ardennes in nineteen-forty.
+There is one reason to cache heavy tank rounds among these particular hills.’
+A glance at the colonel’s absorbed face confirmed they were asking themselves the same question. ‘ All the main passes from Laos towards Danang and Hue are roughly the same distance from here – about a hundred kilometres – and the NVA’s large base areas are about the same distance north.
+This secret dump is ready for something big, possibly a huge counter punch through the mountains towards the coast.
 We may have stumbled on a hornet’s nest. ’

 ‘ You make sense, Andy; we’d better move faster.
 Take that round home, Ky. ’